-CSM + Workshop: Why so successful?
+CSM Course + ARP Workshop: Why So Successful?

 This experiment (which it was for me at first) has proven completely successful.

 I am now convinced that this is the best way to learn Scrum.
 Period.
 And I am convinced mainly because everyone tells us this is so.
-ScrumMasters, product owners, team members, managers — including the managers who insist that it is a much better value to pay extra to get them into the full four days.
+ScrumMasters, product owners, team members, managers — including the managers who insist that it is a much better value to pay extra to get them into the full three days.

 What do we mean?